jhpark930227/ChemfixerPlus/README.md

 ## Overview

 ChemFixer+ is a structure-aware SMILES correction framework that separates **where to edit** from **what to generate**.
-Sparse error regions are localized at token and gap level, while unselected context is copied directly.
-Inputs that are unsuitable for local repair, or unsuccessful local repairs, are handled by a shared global correction path.
+Sparse error regions are localized at the token and gap levels, while unselected context is copied directly.
+Inputs that are unsuitable for local repair, or local repairs that fail validation, are handled by a shared global correction path.

 The implementation includes:

-- extended SMILES tokenization with stereochemistry, charges, directional bonds, and multi-digit ring labels;
+- extended SMILES tokenization with stereochemistry, charges, directional bonds, and multi-digit ring labels
-- lexical role, branch-depth, and ring-state structural features;
+- lexical role, branch-depth, and ring-state structural features
-- token- and gap-level error localization with deterministic alignment;
+- token- and gap-level error localization with deterministic alignment
-- copy-preserving multi-span repair with local/global routing;
+- copy-preserving multi-span repair with local/global routing
-- paper-aligned masked pretraining, paired fine-tuning, and inference.
+- paper-aligned masked pretraining, paired fine-tuning, and inference

 ChemFixer+ builds on our previous **ChemFixer** framework while introducing structure-aware error localization and copy-preserving multi-span repair.

 Previous work: [ChemFixer, IEEE JBHI 2026](https://doi.org/10.1109/JBHI.2025.3593825)

 ## Installation